uncefact/project-crm/website/docs/specification/Architecture.md

 <Disclaimer />

-## Overview

 The architecture is the blueprint for all the components of the specification and how they work together.
-It defines the **design principles** which underpin the AATP and shows the components working together from the perspective of a **single actor** and across the **entire value-chain**.
-The AATP is a fundamentally **decentralised architecture** with no central store of data.
+It defines the design principles and challenges which underpin the  UNTP-CRM and shows the components working together from the perspective of a single actor and across the entire value chain.
+The UNTP-CRM is a fundamentally decentralized architecture with no central store of data.

-## Principles
+## Design Principles

 1. In alignment with the UNTP extension methodology, UNTP-CRM aligns as closely as possible to UNTP and clearly identifies and explains any adaptations required for use by the CRM industry.
 2. Simple and implementable always wins over expansive & complex.